Discrete Linear Groups containing Arithmetic Groups: Preliminaries on measurable maps

-We now mention two consequences of Fubini's Theorem we will need in the proof of Theorem \ref{ranktwo}.
+We now mention a consequence of Fubini's Theorem we will need in the proof of Theorem~\ref{ranktwo}. \\

 \begin{notation} Suppose that $H$ is a locally compact Hausdorff second countable topological group with a Haar measure $\mu$ and assume that $(H,\mu )$ is $\sigma$-finite.
-Suppose that $(X,\nu)$ is a $\sigma$-finite measure space on which $H$ acts such that the action $H\times X\ra X$ - denoted $(h,x)\mapsto hx$ - is measurable and so that for each $h\in H$, the map $x\mapsto hx$ on $X$ preserves the measure class of $\nu $.
-Let $Z$ be a measure space and let $f:X\ra Z$ be a measurable map.
-Given a measure space $(X,\nu )$, we will say that a measurable subset $X_1\subset X$ is {\bf co-null}, if the complement $X\setminus X_1$ has measure zero with respect to $\nu$. \end{notation}
+Suppose that $(X,\nu)$ is a $\sigma$-finite measure space on which $H$ acts such that the action $H\times X\ra X$ - denoted by $(h,x)\mapsto hx$ - is measurable and so that for each $h\in H$, the map $x\mapsto hx$ on $X$ preserves the measure class of $\nu $.
+Let $Z$ be a measure space and let $f:X\ra Z$ be a measurable map. \\